 Musicians are some of the most followed artists on social media because we crave the social connection that comes with our personal connection to their music.

 Sharing the experience strengthens community bonds

 Regardless of gender, culture or occupation, the universal language of music speaks to us all and concludes scientist findings that live performance was used as a vehicle to communicate well before the invention of language.
 Fast-forward a few million years, and now 9/10 of social media users consider it important to share their live music experiences online, with 75% believing that the live music experience-sharing extends well past the actual event.

 “With so many ways to communicate at our disposal, we must not forget the transformative power of a live music experience and genuine human exchange.” – Jon Batiste

 This prolonging effect is a direct product of the movement synchronisation that occurs when experiencing live music together.
 Otherwise known as bonding, 70% of participants at a music event showed signs of synchronisation, which was x3 stronger than that experienced from everyday interaction.

 Live music is transcendent

-Standing in a muddy field listening to music in the freezing rain would sound like the absolute worst idea of a good time if we hadn’t all done it at some point and found it akin to the most euphoric events in our lives.
+Standing in a muddy field listening to music in the freezing rain wouldn’t sound like the best idea of a good time if we hadn’t all done it and found it akin to the most euphoric events in our lives.
 Live music has the power to take us further than our immediate surroundings and transport us into the world created by the music a.k.a “the journey”.
-Therefore getting drenched in a muddy field listening to Radiohead becomes parallel to being serenaded by Thom Yorke while cascading daisies descend over sun-drenched pastures.
+Therefore getting drenched in a muddy field listening to Radiohead becomes parallel to being serenaded by Thom Yorke as cascading daisies descend over sun-drenched pastures.
 It’s the same.